garrettj403/Waveguide/README.md

 Waveguide
 =========

-This package has functions to calculate the various properties of rectangular waveguides.
+*Calculate the properties of rectangular waveguides*